bcgov/ols-geocoder/understanding-match-scoring.md

 Understanding address match scoring is the key to getting the most out of the BC Physical Address Geocoder.

+## Properties of an effective address match scoring system

 An effective address match scoring system should have the following properties:

 P1.
 It should distinguish between good and bad matches without ambiguity